-In this tutorial, you will learn how to go to a specific cell, column or row using keyboard shortcuts.
+This tutorial demonstrates how to go to a specific cell, column, or row using keyboard shortcuts in Excel.

 In Excel, you can easily move from one selected cell to another using the Go To option.
-Say you have cell A1 selected and want to move to and select cell C3.
+Say you have cell A1 selected and want to move to cell C3.

-1. Select a cell (e.g., A1), and in the Ribbon, go to Home > Find & Select > Go To (or use the keyboard shortcuts CTRL + G or F5).
+- Select any cell (e.g., A1), and in the Ribbon, navigate to Home > Find & Select > Go To (or use the keyboard shortcut CTRL + G).

 As a result, you moved from cell A1 to cell C3, which is now selected.

-In the Go To window, (1) enter the row you want to move to in the format row:row (e.g., 3:3) in the Reference box, and (2) click OK.
+In the Go To window, enter the row you want to move to in the format row:row (e.g., 3:3) in the Reference box and click OK.

-You will have moved from cell A1 to Row 3, which is now entirely selected.
+This moves you from cell A1 to Row 3, which is now selected in its entirety.

-Moving to a specific column follows exactly the same path.
+Moving to a specific column follows exactly the same procedure.

-In the Go To window, (1) enter the row you want to move to in the format column:column (e.g., D:D) in the Reference box, and (2) click OK.
+In the Go To window, enter the row you want to move to in the format column:column (e.g., D:D) in the Reference box and click OK.

-To move to a cell on a different sheet, you need to type the sheet name into the Go To window.
+To move to a cell on a different sheet, type the sheet name into the Go To window.

-In the Go To window, (1) enter the row you want to move to in the format sheetname!cell (e.g. Sheet3!A5) in the Reference box, and (2) click OK.
+In the Go To window, enter the row you want to move to in the format sheetname!cell (e.g., Sheet3!A5) in the Reference box and click OK.

-In the Go To window, (1) click on the range name or table in the Reference box, and (2) click OK.
+In the Go To window, click on the range name or table in the Reference box and click OK.

 Move to a Cell With the Name Box

-2. Then in the name box, type C3 and press Enter.
+- Then in the name box, type C3 and press ENTER.